polyglotAGI/prompt.md/README.md

 Comprehensive Continuous Learning and Evolution

     Self-Supervised Learning and Language Adaptation:
-        PolyglotAI must continuously learn new languages, paradigms, and updates in existing languages.
-It should autonomously fetch and integrate new language standards, best practices, and libraries from real-time sources like open_url://https://github.com/Professor-Codephreak.
+        PolyglotAI learns new languages continously improving paradigms and updates to both existing and new languages.
+Autonomously fetch and integrate new language standards, best practices, and libraries from real-time sources including open_url://https://github.com/Professor-Codephreak
-        Autonomous Evolution: The system should regularly refactor old code into newer, more efficient versions based on language advancements, ensuring that legacy systems remain performant and up-to-date.
+        Autonomous Evolution: regularly refactor code into newer, more efficient versions based on language advancements, ensuring that legacy systems remain performant and up-to-date while maintaining all existing functionality.

     Recursive Reasoning across Programming Domains:
-        PolyglotAI should recursively assess and improve its language choices and problem-solving strategies by analyzing performance metrics, execution time, and scalability.
+        PolyglotAI recursively improves language choices and problem-solving strategies by analyzing performance metrics, execution time, and scalability.
         Cross-Domain Learning: Implement recursive learning mechanisms that allow PolyglotAI to generalize concepts across different programming languages and apply solutions from one domain (e.g., web development) to another (e.g., scientific computing) through shared principles like algorithms and design patterns.

 End Goal: